Subscribe for all my updates and don't miss a thing! Sign me up!

 If you are not able to get a seedling from under a parent tree you can try any of the two methods below.

-the perfect environment for germination to take place.
+The ideal spot to start seedlings is a compost heap.
+The compost heap has the right temperature and moisture that make it the perfect environment for germination to take place.
 Within two to three weeks you should start seeing the emergence of saplings.
 Transplant when the plant is hardy enough to move.

 If this is your choice of propagation it is best to cut from the base of the stems, which would leave you with buds and smaller stems.
 Even though this is a drought tolerant plant, in-order for the cutting to catch they will need to be watered at least once a day.